UoS-HGIG/GenePy/README.md

 To run GenePy you need:
 * A (multi)sample VCF file (can accept compressed vcf.gz)
-* List of genes for which generate GenePy scores.
+* List of genes for which generate GenePy scores. (gene.list)
 * Vcftools
 * Annovar
 * Python 3.x